d-michail/python-jgrapht/docs/api/graph.rst

 around it.

 Creating graphs can be accomplished using the following factory method.
-During runtime the type of the graph can be queried using :py:meth:`.Graph.graph_type` which returns a :class:`GraphType <jgrapht.types.GraphType>` instance.
+During runtime the type of the graph can be queried using :py:attr:`.Graph.type` which returns a :class:`GraphType <jgrapht.types.GraphType>` instance.
 This allows algorithms to adjust their behavior depending on the graph they are working on.